agoragames/leaderboard/README.markdown

 }
 ```

+The +DEFAULT_PAGE_SIZE+ is 25.

-You would use the option, `:reverse => true`, if you wanted a leaderboard sorted from lowest to highest score.
+You would use the option, `:reverse => true`, if you wanted a leaderboard sorted from lowest-to-highest score.
+You
+may also set the `reverse` option on a leaderboard after you have created a new instance of a leaderboard.

 You can pass in an existing connection to Redis using :redis_connection in the Redis options hash: